 The backlight is flicker-free, and there’s an integrated low-blue light filter, so you can game for hours without worrying about eye strain or headaches.

 There aren’t any visual artifacts or defects such as excess IPS glow, dead/stuck pixels, or backlight bleeding.

 In the OSD (On-Screen Display) menu, you can overclock the monitor to 120Hz.
 Once the ‘Overclock’ option is enabled, remember to set the refresh rate to ‘120Hz’ in your graphics card settings as well.

 Other gaming features include two pre-calibrated FPS picture prests, one RTS mode, and two fully customizable Gamer profiles.

-You will also find customizable crosshair overlays and ‘Black Stabilizer’ which increases visibility of objects in dark parts of video games by altering the gamma curvature.
+You will also find customizable crosshair overlays and ‘Black Stabilizer,’ which increases the visibility of objects in dark parts of video games by altering the gamma curvature.

-In turn, you get a variable refresh rate which eliminates all screen tearing and stuttering as long as your FPS (Frames Per Second) rate stays within 30-120Hz/FPS range.
+In turn, you get a variable refresh rate, which eliminates all screen tearing and stuttering up to 120FPS.

 Design & Connectivity